-I have brought this marinated vegetable salad to an annual church event for more years than I can count.
+I brought this Persistence Salad- a marinated vegetable salad - to an annual church event for more years than I can count.
 When I did, I made a triple batch in my giant Tupperware bowl.
 If there was any left, and the bowl was often empty, the ladies on the kitchen cleanup crew fought over the leftovers.

-When we moved away, Connie, one of the church members, took it upon herself to be sure this salad would always be at the annual St. Mary's fish fry.
-If a salad can be iconic, this is one.
-It's a family favorite, can you tell?
+When we moved away, one of the church members made sure this salad still showed up every year at St. Mary’s fish fry.
+If a salad can be iconic, this one is.

-The white corn or shoepeg white corn is crispier, and the tiny peas and French-cut green beans absorb the marinade better than regular peas and cut green beans.
+White corn (shoepeg white corn) is crispier, and the tiny peas and French-cut green beans absorb the marinade better than regular peas and cut green beans.
+This is exactly the kind of salad that shows up at fish fries — make-ahead, no mayo, and happy to sit on the table all evening.

 Our daughter recently got nostalgic for it and took a bowl to a weekend at the lake, where we enjoyed it with grilled chicken and again with sandwiches.
 People sometimes hesitate to try it, but once they do, they're hooked like we are!

-Begin by draining the canned vegetables and putting them into a bowl you can seal and put in the refrigerator.
+Begin by draining the canned vegetables and transferring them to a bowl that can be sealed and refrigerated.
 Then, start chopping the vegetables you'll be adding.
 I'd chop the celery a little finer than this picture shows.

 Now, chop some pretty red onions.
 No red onions?
 Green ones are pretty, too.
 Now chop some peppers, any color you like!
 You can add some of every color if you want!

-To make the marinated vegetable salad dressing, combine the ingredients in a saucepan and heat on the stove until the mixture boils and all the sugar dissolves.
+To make the marinated vegetable salad dressing, combine the ingredients in a saucepan over medium-high heat, bring to a boil, and let the sugar dissolve.

-While the dressing is still hot, pour it over the happy vegetable salad mixture, stir it well, and put it in the fridge for several hours; the original recipe calls for twenty-four hours, so all those veggies can get acquainted.
+While the dressing is still hot, pour it over the happy vegetable salad mixture, stir well, and refrigerate for several hours; the original recipe calls for twenty-four hours, so all those veggies can get acquainted.

 The oldest recipe for marinated vegetable salad uses white wine vinegar, LeSueur brand tiny peas (they seem to be the "pea people"), chopped green onions, and pimento from a jar for color.
-I always use apple cider vinegar, but you can use plain white vinegar or flavored vinegar if you have one you like.
+I always use apple cider vinegar, but you can use plain white vinegar or a flavored vinegar if you prefer.

 You can use either vegetable oil or olive oil.
 So there you go.
 Like all good old recipes, everyone has their spin on them, and you can, too!
-Remember, this salad is such a good keeper you can even add vegetables to the dressing if it gets skimpy.
+Remember, this salad is a good keeper, so you can even add vegetables to the dressing if it gets skimpy.
 If a few stragglers are left on the relish tray, now they have a home!

 This is a recipe for a delicious marinated vegetable salad that you can modify according to your taste and the ingredients you have on hand.
 It keeps so well that we call it "Persistence Salad."
 It's good any time of the year!